bwinter/tha/PRE_MEETING.md

-# Pre-Meeting
+# Before to the Pre-Meeting

-- [ ] Ask for and review the prior THA.
+- [ ] Ask for and review any prior THA artifacts.

 ## Intro and short blurb for calendar invites